DFHack/dfhack/docs/Readme.rst

 The second way to interact with DFHack is to bind the available commands to in-game hotkeys.
-The old way to do this is via the hotkey/zoom menu (normally opened with the 'h' key).
-Binding the commands is done by assigning a command as a hotkey name (with 'n').
+The old way to do this is via the hotkey/zoom menu (normally opened with the ``h`` key).
+Binding the commands is done by assigning a command as a hotkey name (with ``n``).

 A new and more flexible way is the keybinding command in the dfhack console.
 However, bindings created this way are not automatically remembered between runs of the game, so it becomes necessary to use the dfhack.init file to ensure that they are re-created every time it is loaded.

-Interactive commands like 'liquids' cannot be used as hotkeys.
+Interactive commands like `plugins/liquids` cannot be used as hotkeys.

-Most of the commands come from plugins.
-Those reside in 'hack/plugins/'.
+Many commands come from plugins, which are stored in ``hack/plugins/`` and must be compiled with the same version of DFHack.
+Others come from scripts, which are stored in ``hack/scripts``.
+Scripts are much more flexible about versions, and easier to distribute - so most third-party DFHack addons are scripts.

 Something doesn't work, help!
 =============================